-A cat of the lowlands not generally found above 2,000 metres, Jaguarundi range from Mexico through Central America, the Amazon Basin and down to central Argentina and Uruguay.
+A cat of the lowlands not generally found above 2,000 metres, Jaguarundi range from northern Mexico through Central America down to central Argentina.

 These cats occupy a broad range of both open and closed habitats from grasslands, dry scrub, swamp and savannah woodland to primary forest.
+Access to dense ground cover seems to determine habitat suitability for these cats, and their low, slender bodies allow them to easily slip through this vegetation.
 They have been reported to prefer forest edges and secondary bush, but this may simply be where they are most frequently seen.
-Access to dense ground vegetation seems to determine habitat suitability for these cats, and their low, slender bodies allow them to easily slip through this vegetative cover.

 A radio telemetry study in Belize found the home ranges of these cats to be huge.
 Territories varied considerably between males and females, measuring 88 – 100 km2 for each of two adult males and 13 – 20 km2 for an adult female.
 The ranges of the males overlapped less than 5%.
 Both sexes used different and widely spaced portions of their ranges for irregular periods of time, rather than making regular boundary patrols.